Naturally resonant two-mediator model of self-interacting dark matter with decoupled relic abundance: Results: a consistent solution via resonant freeze-out

 \subsection{Viable parameter space}

-Following the scan strategy outlined above, we successfully identified a region in the parameter space where all the constraints were simultaneously met.
-The results of the comprehensive scan are shown in Figure~\ref{fig:money_plot}.
-This plot, presented in the $(m_\phi, y_\chi)$ plane, shows two primary constraints for a fixed dark matter mass of $m_\chi = 600$~GeV and a tuned resonance ($m_{\Phi_h} \approx 2m_\chi$).
+Following the scan strategy outlined in the previous section, we successfully identified a region in the parameter space where all the constraints were simultaneously met.
+The results of the comprehensive scan are shown in Figure~\ref{fig:island_plot}.
+This plot, presented in the $(m_\phi, y_\chi)$ plane, shows the two primary constraints for a fixed dark matter mass of $m_\chi = 600$~GeV, after the heavy sector has been tuned to yield the correct relic abundance.

-The blue contours represent lines of constant relic density $\Omega h^2$, calculated with \texttt{micrOMEGAs}~\cite{Alguero2023}.
-The thick blue line indicates the region that matches Planck's 2018 measurement \cite{Planck2018} ($\Omega h^2 = 0.120 \pm 0.001$).
-This 'relic density band' is primarily sensitive to the resonance parameters, but its precise location depends weakly on the light sector parameters shown.
+The blue band represents the region consistent with the observed relic density, $\Omega h^2 = 0.120 \pm 0.001$~\cite{Planck2018}.
+Altough this constraint is primarily sensitive to the resonance parameters, its precise location depends weakly on the light sector parameters shown, as detailed in~\ref{app:B}.

-The red contours represent lines of constant self-interaction cross-section, $\sigma_T/m$, at a velocity of $v = 10$~km~s$^{-1}$, calculated using the integrated Yukawa scattering routines with Sommerfeld enhancement.
-This 'self-interaction band' is defined by the requirement $0.1 < \sigma_T/m < 10$~cm$^2$~g$^{-1}$, which is necessary to address the small-scale structure problems while remaining consistent with cluster constraints \cite{Harvey2015,Rocha2012}.
+The red contours represent lines of constant self-interaction cross-section, $\sigma_T/m_\chi$, at a velocity of $v = 30$~km/s, calculated using the non-perturbative methods described in~\ref{app:E}.
+The region between the contours for $0.1$ and $10$~cm$^2$/g is the target 'self-interaction band' required to address small-scale structure problems while remaining consistent with cluster constraints \cite{Harvey2015,Rocha2012}.

 The crucial result of our analysis is the existence of a non-empty intersection between these two independent constraints.
-This viable parameter space is shown as the green shaded region in Figure~\ref{fig:money_plot}.
+This viable parameter space is shown as the green shaded region in Figure~\ref{fig:island_plot}.
 The existence of this 'island of viability' is a non-trivial outcome and serves as the central proof of concept for our resonant annihilation model.
-This demonstrates that the introduction of heavy resonance resolves the tension present in the minimal model.
+It demonstrates that the introduction of the heavy resonance resolves the tension present in the minimal model.
 All the parameter points within this region represent a fully consistent phenomenological solution to the dark matter puzzle.